deesto/bnl-sdcc-st-group/README.md

 # 14-18 Apr
 - ATLAS: VO, IAM user management, questions, troubleshooting
 - ATLAS: Varnish test deployment for US ATLAS started, stalled
-  - new OpenShift project space for US ATLAS deployments ('experiment-atlas'), new OpenShift BuildConfig ('varnish-atlas') and build of Ilija's GIthub repo code, build succeeds but deployment fails
+  - new OpenShift project space for US ATLAS deployments ('experiment-atlas'), new OpenShift BuildConfig ('varnish-atlas') and build of [Ilija's Github repo](https://github.com/ivukotic/v4A/) code, build succeeds but deployment fails
 - Belle II: DDM and other teams continue to report BNL Grafana data loss issues since move to new servers and versions
+- Belle II: configuration, debugging of Java pod replacement deployment on OpenShift, and preparations for wide-scale testing by B2 teams
+  - issues with stalling 'bouncer' pod, possibly breaking under test load
+  - old ingress route from previous deployment found, cleaned up, but did not seem to affect pod functionality
 - CVMFS: more client repo hangs on ATLAS WNs, calls over weekend about WN issues without much detail given
   - [new GGUS ticket](https://helpdesk.ggus.eu/#ticket/zoom/3170/) filed on Monday
 - CVMFS: Stratum One reports from WLCG of delayed operations continue